 The building itself opened in 1883, based on a neo-gothic design by Friedrich Schmidt, who was a resident architect at St.Stephen’s Cathedral.
-The new building was part of the huge construction works that followed the removal of the city’s outer fortifications.
+The new building formed part of the huge construction works that followed the removal of the city’s walled fortifications.

-Schmidt was a good architect, but also a cunning one.
+Schmidt was a decent architect, but also a cunning one.
 Consider the story of the Rathausmann, the name given to the armoured knight at the top of the Rathaus’s central tower.

 Our friendly knight holds a long pole bearing the city flag.
 Without the statue, the Rathaus tower reaches just under 98m.
 With it, 103.3m.